georgette-y/Chat-Room/README.md

 ## Note!

-Please do not forget to change SERVER_IP_ADR which is a variable that holds the local ip adress of the host to your own ip adress as you will be the host of this chat room.
+Please do not forget to change SERVER_IP_ADR which is a variable that holds the local ip address of the host to your own ip address as you will be the host of this chat room.

 ## How to use: